 - bunq has very flashy and somewhat childish branding

 - Mobile app tends to get new bugs after each big updates

 Europe's biggest neobank, Revolut is a pioneer of mobile-first banking.
 Offering a wide range of financial services and banking products, including (but not limited to!) trading stocks and crypto, Revolut is a safe option regardless of customer's country of residence.

 Despite not being a Dutch bank, Revolut recognized the importance of this affluent and strategically important market, and made sure you can bank like a local, with an international twist.
 A great fit for a "digital nomad" personality, Revolut offers a variety of services and products that make it easy to understand exactly what you need.
 And with the flexible pricing tiers, you can be confident you are not overpaying for services you do not need.
 At the very least, you should take into account that it only takes 5 minutes to open a Revolut bank account, and there's a subscription plan available that comes without monthly fees, so it could be a viable option "for the time being".

-Revolut, just like bunq, were featured in our "Best Digital Banks - 2023" selection we suggest you read before proceeding.
+Revolut, just like bunq, were featured in our "Best Digital Banks in 2024" selection we suggest you read before proceeding.
 And if you're looking to get a bank account to share expenses and save together with your spouse, consider a Revolut Joint Account we previously reviewed.

 - Fee-free currency exchange and international ATM withdrawals if you are on a paid plan

 - Powerful, easy to use and very straightforward shared banking options

 - Your IBAN will be from Lithuania.
 Should not be an issue in most cases, but sometimes it might just be.